CyberPixel44/Fresnelier/README.md

 - Support for custom image scaling options
 - Support for more randomization options (currently a fixed algorithm)
-- Option to generate inverted mask/ custom colored mask
+- Option to generate inverted mask/custom colored mask
 - Support for phased FZP generation (phase controlled by RGB values of the pixels)